-It is no longer a requirement to share your EnergyStar data with BOMA International, and you do not need to have your Statement of Energy Performance stamped by an engineer.
+It is no longer a requirement to share your EnergyStar data with BOMA International, but you do need to have your Statement of Energy Performance signed and stamped by an engineer to receive points if the score is greater than 75, otherwise your entry will receive the baseline score of 3.

 An entrant may choose to enter multiple buildings as a single entry only if the buildings are owned by the same company, managed by the same company, and the buildings are managed as a single entity and not within a suburban office park.
 All entries must disclose whether their entry is a single building or multiple buildings under the Building Operations and Management section.

-- 10. All buildings competing at the Regional level must be BOMA 360 designated. - 11.
+- 10. All buildings competing at the Regional level must be BOMA 360 designated.
+The BOMA 360 must extend through June 30th of the year of competition. - 11.
 An Entrant may choose to enter multiple buildings as a single entry only if the buildings are owned by the same company, managed by the same company and the buildings are managed as a single entity and not within a suburban office park.
 All Entrants must disclose whether their entry is a single building or multiple buildings under the Building Information section. - 12.
 For any building that enters the competition at the local and regional level that may encounter a change in management and/or ownership and wins at the International level, the award will be presented to the management company/owner at the time of the original entry.